 Note: It is not necessary to do an acrylic coat.
-You can use latex again.
+You can use latex if you prefer.
+I just got word that the Valspar paint that I used is acrylic.
 However, most say that acrylic has more pigment.
 Either way, you want a third coat and you will want this coat a little thicker.

 I mixed this in a cup as well.
 But, this time, be more generous with the paint and dilute it less.
 I’d do a full cup of paint, this size.
 (See below.)